Mateusbarrense/Mateusbarrense/README.md

-Hi, I’m @Mateusbarrense
+Hi, I’m @Mateusbarrense,
-I’m interested in programming in general...
+I’m interested in programming in general and
 I’m currently learning Java.
 Reach me at:
 https://www.linkedin.com/in/mateus-barrense-8277a2284/